Static friction of liquid marbles

-In conclusion, our findings reveal that the particle shell, responsible for the high mobility of liquid marbles, is also the origin of their static friction.
-This rolling friction arises from the shear-induced yielding of the shell and is primarily governed by two parameters: the marble shape and the surface particle density.
-The shape determines the shear profile and the yielding region.
-Despite a quasi-spherical geometry, smaller marbles require larger tilt angles to initiate motion under gravity compared to larger, gravity-flattened marbles.
-This contrasts with their dynamic behavior, where smaller marbles roll faster \cite{mahadevan1999rolling,aussillous2001liquid}.
-The particle surface density $\phi$ controls the yield point via a logistic function, capturing the rheological behavior of the granular shell.
-Notably, yield begins to increase at the percolation threshold, with the inflection point of the logistic curve corresponding to the close-packing limit of the granular layer.
-However, the physical mechanism determining the steepness parameter $\beta$ of the logistic function in granular rafts remains an open question.
-Finally, our results underscore the critical role of surface particle fraction in maintaining low static friction, especially in applications where evaporation increases shell density over time.
-They also reveal the potential of liquid marbles as a model system to probe the rheology of granular rafts on curved interfaces. \\
+In conclusion, our findings show that the particle shell responsible for the high mobility of liquid marbles also gives rise to their static rolling friction.
+Rolling requires shear-induced yielding of the granular shell, governed mainly by particle surface density, with marble shape weakly correcting the shear profile and yielding region.
+Despite being nearly spherical, smaller marbles require larger tilt angles to move under gravity than larger, gravity-flattened marbles.
+This contrasts with their dynamics, where smaller marbles roll faster~\cite{mahadevan1999rolling,aussillous2001liquid}.
+The particle surface density $\phi$ controls yielding through a logistic function that captures the shell rheology: yielding begins near the percolation threshold, while the inflection point coincides with the close-packing limit of the granular layer.
+The physical mechanism setting the steepness parameter $\beta$, however, remains an open question.
+Finally, our results underscore the critical role of particle surface fraction in maintaining low static friction, especially when evaporation increases shell density over time.
+Liquid marbles thus provide a platform to explore the interplay between two-dimensional interfacial rheology~\cite{fuller2012complex,ji2020interfacial} and the macroscopic mechanics of such interfaces embedded in three-dimensional geometries. \\

+\paragraph*{Data Availability} The data that support the findings of this article is openly available in Zenodo \cite{dataset}.